mat-sik/booking-system/README.md

 ### Custom Instrumentation

 Each microservice includes custom spans and metrics for deep observability into:
-- Booking request processing times
+- Command and Query request processing times and requests per second
-- Cache hit/miss rates
-- Partition processing latency
-- Kafka consumer lag
-- Cassandra query performance
+- Custom trace spans for business logic and critical event recording like conflicting booking or booking deleting by not owning user.

 ## Operations